reanblock/ton-playground/README.md

 Play carefully!
 Used to test TON smart contracts in FunC and Tact for security vulnerabilties.

 - To create a new contract run `npx blueprint create ContractName` and you can choose FunC or Tact in the wizard.
-- To run a specific test run `npx blueprint test ContractName`
 - To build a specific contract run `npx blueprint build ContractName`

 **NOTE** it appears the Tact contracts need to be manually built after changing the code and before running the test.

+## Tests

+- To run a specific test run `npx blueprint test ContractName`
+- To run tests in verbose mode use: `npx blueprint test` and in basic mode use: `npx jest`
+- When runnin all the tests sometimes the `RawReserve` test will fail.

 ## TODO

+- Bounced Messages
-- Simple Messages A -> B
+- Complex Messages A -> B -> C -> A
+- accept_message()
-- Complex Messages
+- throw()
 - Gas monitoring
+- Continue Hack Challenges
+- Jettons
+- Contract Upgrades

 ## Project structure